adobe/spectrum-web-components/tools/theme/README.md

 #### Consuming the System Context in Components

 Components can consume the system context by using the `SystemResolutionController`.
-This controller encapsulates the logic for resolving the system context, making it easy to integrate into any component without significant refactoring.
+This controller encapsulates the logic for resolving the system context, allowing it to be integrated into any component in few steps.

 #### Steps to Consume the System Context:

-1. Import the `SystemResolutionController` and the required types:
+1. Import the `SystemResolutionController` and the necessary types:

 ```ts
 import {